Introduction to Association in Java

 1. Aggregation

-Aggregation is a relation between two classes which setup through entity reference; it can be described as has-a and part or whole relationship.
-An aggregation is a form of Association, which is a one-way relationship or a unidirectional association.
-For example, customers can have orders, but the reverse is not possible, hence unidirectional in nature.
+Aggregation is a relation between two classes set up through entity reference; it can be described as a has-a and part or whole relationship.
+An aggregation is a form of association that is a one-way or unidirectional association.
+For example, customers can have orders, but the reverse is impossible, hence unidirectional.

 class Customer{